-My maternal grandmother married the youngest son of Alfred and Tacy during the depression.
+My maternal grandmother married the youngest son of Alford and Tacy during the American depression.
 Cash was scarce and when a magazine salesman came through their neighborhood selling subscriptions to the Household Magazine with a cookbook as a premium, she traded a chicken for The Household Searchlight Recipe Book (1939) which she used for many years.
 They lived in a two room house on a Oklahoma farm.
 She cooked on a huge gas range and borrowed a three-legged table which she stood in a corner for them to eat at.
 My mother was born during the thirties and she said she can remember the dirt storms which blew through.
 My grandmother would put damp sheets over her bed at night and stuff rags in all the cracks to keep the dust at bay, but still it sifted in.
 Like the people in John Steinbeck’s novel, The Grapes of Wrath, my grandparents left the farm for awhile and traveled to Washington State to pick cherries, living with relatives for a time until the rains came to settle the dust.

 My paternal grandmother, Grandma Gladys, was in service in a household when she met my grandfather.
 She was a Sunday School teacher for many years and loved to give to missions.
 In order to give, she raised money by making wedding cakes, adorning her cakes with molded ceramic decorations she made herself.
 Later, having slip, molds, the paints, and a kiln came in handy as Vacation Bible School craft-time rolled around each summer and for Christmas gifts.
 She taught my mother ceramics and in turn, my mother taught the craft for many years.
 My dad’s youngest sister taught home economic classes.